Covid 19 coronavirus: Epidemiologist Sir David Skegg - 'We could have clusters of infection emerging ... that we don't know about'

 He said that information would help to predict the "undetected problem" that we may have.

-Asked if he was worried about reports that birthday parties and other celebrations were held inside hotels among passengers isolating, he said they did.
+Asked if he was worried about reports that birthday parties and other celebrations were held inside hotels among passengers isolating, he said he was.

 "They actually destroy the purpose of quarantine because someone may have been infectious and infected someone perhaps on day 10 of quarantine and they won't even develop symptoms and become infectious until after they've gone into the community."

-Skegg said it was therefore imperative that even passengers arriving on different days and at different times were kept separated even at the same isolation facility.
+Skegg said it was therefore imperative that even passengers arriving on different days and at different times were kept separated, even at the same isolation facility.

 Skegg scoffed when asked about revelations from some new arrivals that they were told the swab test was not mandatory, but voluntary.